Gillespie follows the National Curriculum for KS1 & KS2 and the Early Years Foundation Stage Curriculum for Nursery and Reception.

 National Curriculum for Years 1 – 6

 As required for all state schools, Gillespie follows the New National Curriculum introduced by the Government in September 2014.
 The curriculum is divided into two Key Stages- Key Stage 1 for Years 1 & 2 (Infant children) and Key Stage 2 for Years 3-6 (Junior children).
 Throughout, there are three “core” subjects: English, Maths and Science.
 Children are also taught what are known as the “foundation” subjects: Art and Design, Computing, Design and Technology, Languages, Geography, History, Music and Physical Education.
 In addition it is the schools statutory duty to teach Religious Education using the agreed syllabus designed by the Local Education Authority.
-Though not statutory, the school considers it is important to continue teaching Personal, Social and Health Education (PSHE) which includes Sex and Relationship Education (SRE).
+The school considers it is important to teach Personal, Social and Health Education (PSHE) which includes Sex and Relationship Education (SRE).

 We use a cross curricular approach across each term to enable children to make natural links between subject areas and deepen their learning.
-Each class studies an overall topic theme in each term- which can be found under the ‘Learning’ section of this website.
+Each class studies an overall topic theme in each term.
 We also involve children in deciding and planning aspects of their learning.
 Please see our Learning Vision.

 Children study English for at least 1 hour each day and Maths for at least 1 hour each day.
 The time spent on other subjects will vary depending on which year they are in.
 For all subjects, children are taught as a class with work adapted for groups or individuals of different abilities where appropriate.
 All children and adults have a combination of different learning styles; these usually involve visual, aural and kinaesthetic learning.
 All children learn by doing as well as by listening and watching.
 Children also learn by collaborating with others and by working on their own.
 Our teachers endeavour to create a dynamic learning environment in which pupils have opportunities to learn in all these different ways.
 We also use modern computer technology across the curriculum to support learning.